Deployment

 docker build -t afhttp-host:stealth \

---build-arg WITH_CAMOUFOX=1 --build-arg WITH_FINGERPRINT_CHROMIUM=1 \
+--build-arg WITH_BRAVE=1 --build-arg WITH_KASMVNC=1 \

 -f container/docker/Dockerfile .

-Proprietary browsers (Chrome / Edge / Brave)
+Proprietary browsers (Chrome / Edge)

 These can’t be redistributed, so they’re not bundled.
 Mount the vendor binary into the container and point at it: